Generic Name: lapatinib (la PA tin ib)

 What should I avoid while taking lapatinib?

-Grapefruit and grapefruit juice may interact with lapatinib and lead to potentially dangerous effects.
-Avoid using these products while taking lapatinib.
+Grapefruit and grapefruit juice may interact with lapatinib and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking lapatinib.

 Lapatinib side effects